18F/project-artifacts/tools.md

 ## Slack

 [Slack](https://slack.com/) is an instant messaging tool that uses themed chat rooms (called channels) to help teams quickly communicate on a daily basis, in an open, collaborative way.
 The 18F team will create a channel for your project in our Slack workspace, which you can access from your web browser.
+It may be useful to read about [what managers need to know about social tools](https://hbr.org/2017/11/what-managers-need-to-know-about-social-tools) when getting started.

 <details>
 <summary> Compliance and records considerations</summary>